Chapter 19:

 “There’s more; once Sharzin is back, we can move into the Magistrate’s Manor for a hot minute.”

-As though by command, Sharzin emerged from the shadow of the tree.
+As though by command, Sharzin emerged from the tree's shadow.

 “I’m back.”
 She replied quickly.